Rina Aiuchi

-Rikako Kakiuchi (垣内 里佳子, Kakiuchi Rikako), professionally known by her stage name, Rina Aiuchi (愛内 里菜) and formerly known as R, is a Japanese singer, songwriter, businesswoman, fashion model, and YouTuber.
+Rikako Kakiuchi (垣内 里佳子, Kakiuchi Rikako), professionally known by her stage name Rina Aiuchi (愛内 里菜) and formerly known as R, is a Japanese singer, songwriter, businesswoman, fashion model, and YouTube content creator.
 Born in Higashiōsaka, Japan, she won the first season of the audition Super Starlight Contest, winning a recording contract with Giza Studio.
-Her eurobeat-sounding debut album, Be Happy (2001) was certified gold in Japan and spawned a top-five single, "Koi wa Thrill, Shock, Suspense", which served as the theme song to the Japanese anime television series Case Closed.
-Aiuchi's second album Power of Words became her best-selling album, selling over 419,000 copies nationwide and certificated platinum in Japan.
+Her Eurobeat-influenced debut album, Be Happy (2001) was certified Gold in Japan and spawned a top-five single, "Koi wa Thrill, Shock, Suspense," which served as the theme song to the anime series Case Closed.
+Aiuchi's second album Power of Words became her best-selling album.
+It sold over 419,000 copies nationwide and was certified Platinum in Japan.

-In 2010, Kakiuchi announced her retirement from the music industry and founded a dog clothing brand Bon Bon Copine in September 2012.
-She later resumed her musical activities, appearing on several television shows in 2015 and releasing a single "Warm Prayer" in 2018 under the new stage name, R.
+In 2010, Kakiuchi announced her retirement from music, founding a dog clothing brand named Bon Bon Copine in September 2012.
+She later resumed her musical activities, appearing on several television shows in 2015 and releasing the single "Warm Prayer" in 2018 under the new stage name, R.

 Early life

 Kakiuchi was born on 31 July 1980, in Higashiōsaka, Osaka.
 She attended Tezukayama High School.
-In her high school years, Kakiuchi began working as a model, appearing on Cawaii! and participated in several music auditions, following advice from her friends.
+In her high school years, Kakiuchi began working as a model, appearing on Cawaii!.
 In 1998, Kakiuchi attended Doshisha Women's College of Liberal Arts.

 Career

 1998–1999: Pre-debut period

-In July 1998, Kakiuchi's cover of "Desperado" by Nathalie Aarts was released as a part of the euro-beat compilation album Eurobeat Flash Vol.19, via Cutting Edge.
-In the spring of 1999, she won the first season of the audition show Super Starlight Contest and received a recording contract with Giza Studio.
+In July 1998, Kakiuchi's cover of "Desperado" by Nathalie Aarts was released as a part of the Eurobeat compilation album Eurobeat Flash Vol.19, via Cutting Edge.
+In the spring of 1999, she won the first season of the talent search show Super Starlight Contest and received a recording contract with Giza Studio.

 2000–2002: Be Happy and Power of Words

-In March 2000, Kakiuchi made her debut as Rina Aiuchi with her first single "Close to Your Heart", the theme song to the Japanese animated television series Monster Rancher.
-The single was a moderate success, selling approximately 64,000 copies and peaking at number nineteen on the Oricon Weekly Singles Chart.
-The second and third singles from her debut album; "It's Crazy for You" and "Ohh!
-Paradise Taste!!" were released to moderate success, peaking in Japan at number sixteen and twenty-three, respectively.
-Her fourth single "Koi wa Thrill, Shock, Suspense" achieved nationwide success, reaching number five, selling over 100,000 copies.
-The song attracted considerable attention for serving as a theme song to the Japanese animated television series Case Closed.
-On 24 January 2001, Kakiuchi's debut album Be Happy was released to a commercial success.
-The eurobeat-influenced J-pop album peaked at number three and has certificated Gold in Japan.
+In March 2000, Kakiuchi made her debut as Rina Aiuchi with her first single "Close to Your Heart," the theme song to the Japanese animated television series Monster Rancher.
+The single sold approximately 64,000 copies and peaked at number nineteen on the Oricon Weekly Singles Chart.
+Her second and third singles, "It's Crazy for You" and "Ohh!
+Paradise Taste!!" peaked in Japan at number sixteen and twenty-three, respectively.
+Her fourth single "Koi wa Thrill, Shock, Suspense" reached number five and sold over 100,000 copies.
+The song served as a theme song to the Japanese animated television series Case Closed.
+On 24 January 2001, Kakiuchi's debut album Be Happy was released.
+The Eurobeat-influenced J-pop album peaked at number three and was certified Gold in Japan.
 In support of the album, Aiuchi embarked on her first concert tour, Rina Aiuchi Club Circuit 2001 "Be Happy".
 In March 2001, Kakiuchi earned a Japan Gold Disc Award for New Artist of the Year.